Firmware Upgrade¶

 Note

-fails to switch your BMP into bootloader mode, or you feel like you might have bricked your BMP, you
+If dfu-util fails to switch your BMP into bootloader mode, or you feel like you might have bricked your BMP, you

 can also plug in your BMP while holding down the button.
 This will force the BMP to stay in the bootloader on power up.

-dfu-util on Windows¶
+dfu-util on Windows

-Download the Windows release of dfu-util
+Download the Windows release of dfu-util.

 Plug the Black Magic Probe into your computer and run the following command: